Uwancha/MP-Blog-Backend/README.md

 ## API Documentation
 Please refer to the API documentation provided in the docs folder for details on the available endpoints, request parameters, and responses.

+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## Contributors
 [Sitota Alemu](https://github.com/Uwancha)